the-turing-way/the-turing-way/governance/community-calls/20240712-community-forum.md

 * Point 1 resonates, local effects can be strong
 * philosophy that "human is good in nature" vs "not good in nature" - echo chambers where people who come to the turing agree with it
-* final point resonated too
+* Final point resonated too

 ## 🌼 Code of Conduct Discussion Notes